anchore/grype/README.md

 - Specify the path to the template file (`-t ./path/to/custom.template`).

-- Grype's template processing uses the same data models as the `json` output format — so if you're wondering what data is available as you author a template, you can use the output from `grype <image> -o json` as a reference.
+- Grype's template processing uses the same data models as the `json` output format — so if you're wondering what data is available as you author a template, you can use the output from `griffon <image> -o json` as a reference.

-**Example:** You could make Grype output data in CSV format by writing a Go template that renders CSV data and then running `grype <image> -o template -t ~/path/to/csv.tmpl`.
+**Example:** You could make Grype output data in CSV format by writing a Go template that renders CSV data and then running `griffon <image> -o template -t ~/path/to/csv.tmpl`.

 **Please note:** Templates can access information about the system they are running on, such as environment variables.
 You should never run untrusted templates.